elifesciences/rds-example/README.md

 # rds-example
-Stand-alone example of a reproducible document stack article
+Stand-alone example of a reproducible document stack article.

+`example.html` is the browser's entry point.